 - Start small: With tight schedules, it may be challenging to have family meals on a daily basis, so start with one night per week, ideally Monday.
 Why Monday?
 Because studies show that Monday is the day people are receptive to adopting healthy new habits.
 A nonprofit initiative called Kids Cook Monday encourages families to set aside the first night of every week for cooking and eating together as a family.
 When kids pitch in making meals, they are empowered to consider the portions, the vitamins and the nutrients of what they’re eating.

 - Time matters: Currently, the average dinnertime lasts approximately 12 minutes—not enough time!
-Try to allot at least 30 minutes for family dinner night.
+Try to set aside at least 30 minutes for family dinner night.

 - Turn off electronics and other distractions: One of the major reasons to have family mealtime is socialization.
 Power off your electronics and require that everyone do the same.